 Omar is a regular media commentator on Iraq, has an MA in Middle East History from the University of Mosul, and was named 2013 Researcher of the Year by Iraq's Ministry of Higher Education and Scientific Research.

 His doctoral research explores history and historians in 19th and 20th century Mosul.
 He now lives in exile in Europe.

 Prior to the BBC, Vincent was a correspondent for Caixin Media in China, tracking China’s global footprint in the Middle East, Europe, and North America.
-In 2019, he co-created Asia Matters podcast, which hosts in-depth discussions about the biggest issues affecting the world's most populous region.
+In 2019, he co-created and edited Asia Matters podcast, which hosts in-depth discussions about the biggest issues affecting the world's most populous region.

 Ibrahima "Ibou" Amadou Niang is the Head of the Open Society Initiative for West Africa (OSIWA) Guinea country office and a creative activist, researcher, and published author.
 For over ten years he has been striving to advance democracy and human rights across Africa.
 A native of Senegal, he has worked on social justice issues as an NGO activist, a democracy and electoral assistance provider, a grantmaker, a political writer, and translated poet.

 As a creative activist, Ibou uses his power of words and imagery to move people from awareness to action.
 These messages are disseminated across the world to a diverse audience through his books and performances at international festivals.
 In 2016, he was awarded a certificate from the School of Creative Activism in Brooklyn, New York.
 In 2017, he was invited to perform at two major literary festivals: Festival Voix Vives de Méditerranée en Méditerranée (Sètes, France) and Festival Paroles Indigo (Arles, France).